 These guides are for students on taught degree and do not cover research degree students.
 The student guides can be as accessed here:

 Although core learning resources for students are provided by each partner institution, the University is able to provide some additional resources to its students based at partner institutions.
-Details can be found here.
+See our Partnerships Online Library

 The Collaborative Partnerships Office has worked with the Students’ Union to develop information and guidance in relation to Staff Student Committees.
 This can be found on the following link:

-The fifth UWTSD conference for collaborative partners took place on 6 December 2018 in Cardiff.
+The sixth UWTSD conference for collaborative partners took place on 5 December 2019 in Cardiff.

 The agenda and slides from the presentation are available below: